BSA Mercury Air Rifle: Operation

 The rifle shared the trigger, piston assembly and spring with the BSA AirSporter with the spring and piston being compressed by breaking the barrel through 125° before loading a pellet directly into the breech.
 The barrel was then returned into place and secured with a detent lock.
 The single-stage trigger was adjustable for pressure and travel.
 The sights were plastic with the front sight being able to be switched from a bead to a blade and the rear adjustable sight could switch between a "V" and "square notch".
 The cylinder had two very shallow 11mm wide grooves to accept a telescopic sight.
 It had a beech wood stock and a rubber recoil pad.
 The top of the barrel was stamped BSA GUNS LTD ENGLAND followed by a BSA piled arms symbol and the air chamber was stamped BSA MERCURY between the scope rails.

 A negative point was that the barrel pivot was a low-cost pin rather than a bolt/nut assembly and this could lead to barrel, cylinder misalignment.
 The Mercury, being a spring-gun suffered from recoil and was noisy for an air rifle.
 Range was limited to about 40m, with 25m being the maximum realistic hunting range.

 The rifle was packed in a polystyrene tray with a printed cardboard sleeve.
 The standard kit included a bottle of oil, a small tube of Eley Wasp pellets and a pressed steel target holder with a few targets.

 Differences between versions

-Changes between Mks are far from straightforward as BSA would use up parts on newer rifles.
-They all had beech stock and the internals are similar.
+All early examples had beech stocks, and the same internal components, but differences between marks are not straightforward as BSA used up remaining parts on later rifles.